This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 It is very important to put your baby to sleep in safe surroundings.
 This can greatly reduce his risk for SIDS.
 Tell grandparents, babysitters, and anyone else who cares for your baby the following rules:

 - Breastfeed your baby.
-Always put your baby back in his own bed after you breastfeed him at night.
+Experts recommend that you feed your baby only breast milk until he or she is 6 months old.
+Always put your baby back in his or her own bed after you breastfeed him or her at night.

-- Give him a pacifier when you put him down to sleep.
-Do not put it back in his mouth if it falls out after he is asleep.
+- Give your baby a pacifier when you put him or her down to sleep.
+Do not put it back in his or her mouth if it falls out after he or she is asleep.
 Do not attach the pacifier to a string.
-If your baby rejects the pacifier, do not force him to take it.
-If your baby breastfeeds, wait until he is breastfeeding well or is 1 month old before you offer a pacifier.
+If your baby rejects the pacifier, do not force him or her to take it.
+If your baby breastfeeds, wait until he or she is breastfeeding well or is 1 month old before you offer a pacifier.

 - Do not buy products that claim to reduce the risk of SIDS.
 Examples are sleep wedges and sleep positioners.
 There is no evidence that these products are safe.